ChemeketaCS/csweb/content/assignments/cs290/current/03/_index.md

 Continue working in the `aboutme` directory.

-You should do the accessibility audit on the version of your pages you turned in for week 2.
+You can either audit the pre or post bootstrap version of your pages.

-If you do the Bootstrap work first, use git to "time travel" back to the pre Bootstrap version of your pages.
-Commit any new work, then use github or the `git log` command in your assignment folder to identify a commit before you started this week's work.
+If you are in the middle of making changes with bootstrap, and you want to work on the audit, you can use git to travel back to an earlier version of your pages.
+Commit any new work, then use github or the
+`git log` command in your assignment folder to identify a commit before you started Bootstrap work.
 Find the long hexadecimal commit id.
 You can checkout that commit by typing the first 7 or so characters.
 Lets say your commit id is `ecfe9729601b1746a7c2a177d9be88a9424afc31`, you would do:

     git checkout ecfe972

+(This will check out the commit as a detached head - you will not want to make any new commits unless you first make a branch.)

+When done with the audit, you can use `git checkout XXXXX` where XXXXX is your most recent commit id to restore your work in progress.

 The accessibility audit you will submit as a PDF.

 You will also need to describe the work you do for parts of the assignment.
 This should be submitted as a separate document from the accessibility audit.

 ## Accessibility Audit